arnav0103/Social_initiative_school/README.md

-# ncrypt
+# Social Initiative Program

-This is the entry of the nCrypt 2020 Creative event
+This is the website for the Social Initiative program by the students of DPS Rohini

-This project is made by team XINO